 The GLT Collective

 Loren King – Loren is an educator and marathon swimmer.
-He holds a doctorate from M.I.T. and is a professor at Wilfrid Laurier University.
+He holds a doctorate from M.I.T., is a professor at Wilfrid Laurier University, and principal at Mercator Analytics.
 He and Madhu are the founding members of the Great Lakes Trust.
 In August 2016 he swam across Lake Ontario following the classic Marilyn Bell route.

 Madhu Nagaraja – Educated at Mysore, McGill and Stanford universities, Madhu is an experienced corporate leader, marathon swimmer, and all-around adventurer.
 He successfully swam across the English Channel and Lake Ontario, finished the gruelling Marathon des Sables, and is preparing for a 2018 return to the Straits of Magellan, one of the most difficult cold water crossings in the world.